chaoticbob/nxt-standalone/README.md

 - [Vertex setup investigation](https://drive.google.com/open?id=1SIUpdg-6Xm5FFF1ktdBfnR5oRKjyPAfXir7Drui4cYM)

 [Another presentation](https://drive.google.com/open?id=1mLQEM__twfivV7nJLDBIomS9pegOYkJQWyM6lTse4PQ) about our work with more details on the architecture of the prototype, and a [video](https://youtu.be/ThlZ5K4hJvo) of the demo we showed.

-TODO: add a link to the NXT-chromium repo once it is uploaded.

 ## Key elements of the prototype’s architecture